 - If a winery chooses to make three different kinds of Rieslings (for example), they get the Rieslings to taste different by placing the grapes on different grounds – by the Rhine River, by the Vosges Mountains, etc.

 - Instead of buying land in a certain region, the winemakers buy land all over so that they have different types of grounds to grow grapes and therefore make their wines taste different (see point #4).
 This is also why the tasting rooms and vineyards aren’t in the same place.

 For a bite to eat head to the cozy L’un Des Sens for charcuterie and wine.
 I suggest stopping by for a drink and appetizer before dinner.
-Next up head to Maison Martin Jund for more wine tasting.
+Next, head to Maison Martin Jund for more wine tasting.
 And for dinner a stop at Le Petit Tanneur.
-This cozy restaurant has more of a French influence then German.
+This cozy restaurant has more of a French influence than German.

 A trip to Colmar will surely leave you wanting more.
 It’s a town like this that allows you to appreciate a country for more than just its capital.
 A place full of personality and charm.
 And one that is sure to steal your heart.